 When you go bankrupt, your name will be put on the National Personal Insolvency Index (NPII).
 This is a register of all insolvency activity which anyone can access for a fee.
 Banks will access the NPII to check for previous insolvencies.
 Your name is on the NPII for life.

 Can I keep my House in Bankruptcy?

-Bankrupts are generally can’t own property.
-Depending on your circumstances, there may be a way you can keep your family home for the duration of your bankruptcy.
+Bankrupts generally can’t own property.
+However, depending on your circumstances, there may be a way you can keep your family home for the duration of your bankruptcy.

 To see if this might be a possible option for you, call us now on 1800 00 3328.
 We will learn about your situation and make recommendations for you.

 Will I lose all my Assets in Bankruptcy?